rcoan/capital-gain-taxes/README.md

 capital_gain_taxes '[{"operation":"buy", "unit-cost":10, "quantity": 10000}, {"operation":"sell",
 ```

-**IMPORTANT**: Note that in all exemples the input json is passed as a String inside `'' ` in order to parse correctly the json.
+**IMPORTANT**: Note that in all examples the input json is passed as a String inside `'' ` to parse correctly the json.

-## Exemples
+## Examples
-For the sake of faciliting the use and test, I'm leaving here some exemples given with the exercise.
+For the sake of facilitating the use and test, I'm leaving here some examples given with the exercise.

 #### Case 1
 Input: